Skip to main content Skip to navigation

 You can also read a brief overview of our research findings and related opinion in this Dad Blog UK postLink opens in a new window.

 Our findings from the survey in 2020 prompt some important questions about the legacy of this home-schooling experience, such as: To what extent has it altered or shaped fathers’ ongoing involvement in their children’s education?
 What has helped or hindered dads' involvement?
-This is why we’re now conducting interviews with fathers, three years on.
+This is why we’re now conducting interviews with fathers, four years on.

 If you are interested in sharing your experiences and views on this, please consider taking part in an interview for this project.
 Please email mark.pulsford@warwick.ac.uk.